BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

 * To install from a binaries-only distribution, download the `binary archive`_ and unzip it.

-* In the rest of note, the top level directory of the downloaded/gunpacked distribution will is referred to as *${HJB_ROOT}*.
+* In the rest of this document, the top level directory of the downloaded/gunpacked distribution will is referred to as *${HJB_ROOT}*.